Carbon Fiber vs. Tiebacks & Plate Anchors for Bowing Walls

 You will need heavier equipment, and the weather can pose a much greater obstacle to installation.

 And where there are excavations, there is cleanup work to be done.
-Holes must be refilled and landscaping must be replaced.
-All of this increases the installation time and opens more areas for potential customer complaints.
+Holes must be refilled, and landscaping must be replaced.
+All of this increases installation time and creates more opportunities for customer complaints.

 Carbon Fiber used with a plate anchor